Working with a Portugal D2 Visa Lawyer for Entrepreneurs: All You Need to Know

 Family reunification: The D2 Visa allows your family to join you in Portugal.
 Your spouse, children, parents, or dependent siblings can all move with you and live in the country.

-Route to permanent residency and citizenship: After five years (for now) of legal residency in Portugal, you’ll be eligible for a permanent residence permit and Portuguese citizenship.
+Route to permanent residency and citizenship: After five years of temporary residency in Portugal, you’ll be eligible for a permanent residence permit.
+Five years after that, you can apply for Portuguese citizenship.

 Residential rights and service access: From the moment that you are a temporary resident, you and your family can use Portugal’s public healthcare system, and your children can attend local public schools.